Primary vs Secondary Succession

 difference between primary and secondary succession.

-Ecological succession is the natural progression of growth and development that occurs in an ecosystem following a disturbance.
-It happens in stages, from the initial colonization of species to the development of a mature, stable community.
+Ecological succession is the natural growth and development process in an ecosystem after a disturbance.
+It occurs in phases, from the first colonization of species to the establishment of a mature, stable community.

-The two main types of succession are primary succession and secondary succession.
-Both contribute to the recovery and stability of ecosystems, but they begin under different conditions and follow different paths.
+There are two main types of succession: primary succession and secondary succession.
+Both play important roles in the recovery and stability of ecosystems, but they start under different conditions and take different paths.

 What is Primary Succession?